Vista Social

 Video bitrate

+Optimize your videos for frame rate, resolution, plus a fitting aspect ratio instead of focusing on bitrate.
 Videos for rental or sale usually have bitrates of 50 or 80Mbps for top quality.

 Framerate

 Film sources should be set at 24fps or 25fps to get the best results.
+Check YouTube’s audio file guidelines to ensure high-quality audio tracks for your videos.

-What’s the best video format for YouTube
+What’s the Best Video Format for YouTube

 While there are other supported YouTube file formats, try sticking to the top two recommended video formats since others don’t always provide the same audio and quality levels as those two.

-Crucial YouTube guidelines
+Crucial YouTube Guidelines

 Here’s a quick summary of the most important YouTube video guidelines you should remember:

-• The maximum file size is 128 GB.
+• The maximum file size is 128 GB

-• The max video length is 12 hours (720 minutes).
+• The max video length is 12 hours (720 minutes)

-• The best aspect ratio is 16:9.
+• The best aspect ratio is 16:9

-• The best video format is .mp4, followed by .mov, but YouTube also supports .avi, .mpeg, .flv, .mpegps, .3GPP, and .webM.
+• The best video format is .mp4, followed by .mov, but YouTube also supports .avi, .mpeg, .flv, .mpegps, .3GPP, and .webM

 Compress your video file if it exceeds the 128 GB size or 12-hour limit before you upload videos to YouTube.
+You still need to verify your YouTube account before you can upload videos that run longer than fifteen minutes.
+The process is quick since you only need a phone number to receive the verification code.

-Best practices for choosing a YouTube video size
+Best Practices for Choosing a YouTube Video Size

 Consider these tips to nail your YouTube video’s size.

-• Use the recommended and widely used H.264 (MP4) format.
-It gives good quality and compression for your videos.
+• Use the recommended and widely used H.264 (MP4) format: It gives good quality and compression for your videos.
 It is compatible with many devices and platforms, which is handy if you’re posting your YouTube videos on another social media platform or your website.

-• Opt for a bitrate that balances file size and quality without bypassing the YouTube guidelines.
-Higher bitrates can give your videos higher quality but also make your file sizes larger, so choose accordingly.
+• Opt for a bitrate that balances file size and quality without bypassing the YouTube guidelines: Higher bitrates can give your videos higher quality but also make your file sizes larger, so choose accordingly.

-• Optimize your YouTube video size for mobile viewers.
-Use a video size and resolution that look great on smaller screen displays without compromising quality and clarity.
+• Optimize your YouTube video size for mobile viewers: Use a video size and resolution that look great on smaller screen displays without compromising quality and clarity.

-• Ensure your chosen video size doesn’t distort or cut off your YouTube video thumbnail image.
-Don’t place any important details or elements near the edges of your video’s frame so they don’t get cropped when viewed in smaller device displays.
+• Ensure your chosen video size doesn’t distort or cut off your YouTube video thumbnail image: Don’t place any important details or elements near the edges of your video’s frame so they don’t get cropped when viewed in smaller device displays.

-• Focus on providing an excellent viewing experience to your target audiences.
-Select a size that keeps your videos high quality while catering to your viewers’ preferred devices.
+• Focus on providing an excellent viewing experience to your target audiences: Select a size that keeps your videos high quality while catering to your viewers’ preferred devices.

 • Encode your original video using AAc audio at 128kbps or higher for top-quality video audio.

-• Consider keeping your YouTube video sizes consistent across your channel.
-It helps provide your audiences with a more cohesive viewing experience.
+• Consider keeping your YouTube video sizes consistent across your channel: It helps provide your audiences with a more cohesive viewing experience.

-• Opt for a video size that complements your content’s lighting and background conditions.
-High resolution can highlight imperfections within low-quality lighting setups, so choose a video size accordingly.
+• Opt for a video size that complements your content’s lighting and background conditions: High resolution can highlight imperfections within low-quality lighting setups, so choose a video size accordingly.

-Additional tip: Export your video in the highest quality settings your hardware can handle since this provides a good source file when you upload to YouTube.
+💡Additional tip: Export your video in the highest quality settings your hardware can handle since this provides a good source file when you upload to YouTube.

+Tune in to YouTube’s guidelines and documentation since they can change anytime.
 Doing so helps you know the latest information on the platform’s recommended video settings and sizes and the best practices, allowing you to tweak your videos accordingly.

-Publish YouTube videos in the right size easily
+Publish YouTube Videos in the Right Size Easily

-Once connected, upload your video to the Vista Social media library and customize your post by adding a description, hashtags, video tags, and more.
+Connecting your YouTube channel to Vista Social can be done in a few clicks.
+Once connected, upload your video to the Vista Social media library and customize your post by adding a description plus hashtags with video tags so you can set it up for auto-publishing.

 Need to create captions for your post quickly?
 Vista Social’s YouTube caption generator has you covered.

+Provide some information about your post, and the tool instantly generates caption options you can choose from.
+You can also enable UTM settings and link shortening, include custom parameters, add labels, then adjust any other details you want for the post.
 Once done, you can save your post as a draft, add it to a queue, set an optimal time and date for auto-publishing, or publish the video now.

 YouTube publishing with Vista Social is hassle-free and efficient since the platform’s core features help you:

-• Keep all your media assets in one place through the platform’s built-in library for easy access and sharing.
+• Keep all your media assets in one place through the platform’s built-in library for easy access and sharing

-• Schedule and manage your YouTube content and profiles on the go with the Vista Social mobile app.
+• Schedule and manage your YouTube content and profiles on the go with the Vista Social mobile app

 Vista Social has everything you need to streamline and supercharge your YouTube-related tasks and other social media management workflows.